Voting rights in the United States: Duration of residency and registration

+The states of Idaho, Maine, Minnesota, Wisconsin, and Wyoming allow same-day voter registration on Election Day.
+North Dakota does not require voters to register.

 Disability

 In some states, people who are deemed mentally incompetent are not allowed to vote.
 Voting rights specialist Michelle Bishop has said, "We are the last demographic within the U.S. where you can take away our right to vote because of our identity."

 In the conservatorship process, people can lose their right to vote in 39 states and Washington, D.C. if they are deemed "incapacitated" or "incompetent."
 In California, SB 589 was passed in 2015, which created the presumption that those under conservatorship can vote.

 Homelessness

 In the 1980s, homelessness was recognized as an increasing national problem.
 By the early 21st century, there have been numerous court cases to help protect the voting rights of persons without a fixed address.
 Low income and homeless citizens face some obstacles in registering to vote.
 These obstacles include establishing residency, providing a mailing address, and showing proof of identification.
-A residency requirement varies from state to state.
-States cannot require citizens to show residency of more than 30 days before Election Day.
-The states of Idaho, Maine, Minnesota, Wisconsin, and Wyoming allow voters to register on Election Day.
-North Dakota does not require voters to register.
+Residency requirements vary from state to state.

-All potential voters face new requirements since 2002, when President George W. Bush signed the Help America Vote Act (HAVA).
+All potential voters have faced new requirements since 2002, when President George W. Bush signed the Help America Vote Act (HAVA).
 It requires voters to provide their driver's license numbers, or the last four digits of their Social Security Number on their voter registration form.
 This has been enforced.